- Places to Explore

 From inventive neighborhood bistros to glamorous downtown dining rooms to Asian restaurants that rival those in the capitals of Asia, Vancouver has a diverse array of gastronomic options.

-Many cutting-edge establishments are perfecting Modern Canadian fare, which—at this end of the country—incorporates regional seafood (notably salmon and halibut) and locally grown produce.
+Many cutting-edge establishments are perfecting Modern Canadian fare, which—at this end of the country—incorporates regional seafood (notably salmon, halibut, and spot prawns) and locally grown produce.
 Vancouver is a hotbed of "localism," with many restaurants emphasizing the provenance of their ingredients and embracing products that hail from within a 100-mile-or-so radius of the city, or at least from within B.C.

 With at least a third of the city's population of Asian heritage, it's no surprise that Asian eateries abound in Vancouver.
 From mom-and-pop noodle shops, curry houses, and corner sushi bars to elegant and upscale dining rooms, cuisine from China, Taiwan, Hong Kong, Japan, and India (and to a lesser extent, from Korea, Thailand, Vietnam, and Malaysia) can be found all over town.
 Look for restaurants emphasizing Chinese regional cuisine (particularly in the suburb of Richmond), contemporary Indian-influenced fare, and different styles of Japanese cooking, from casual ramen shops to lively izakayas (Japanese tapas bars) that serve an eclectic array of small plates.
 Even restaurants that are not specifically "Asian" have long adopted abundant Asian influences—your grilled salmon may be served with gai lan (Chinese broccoli), black rice, or a coconut-milk curry.